 Anointing for Healing is celebrated on every Sunday morning at the 10:30 am mass.

 Please contact Fr.
-Munson if you or someone you know needs to receive the sacrament of Anointing for Healing.
+Munson or Fr.
+Rogers if you or someone you know needs to receive the sacrament of Unction.